Injecting Insight Into HMOs with Our Annual HMO Survey

-Cigna: Cigna recently enhanced our website for health care professionals, offering easy access to online eligibility, detailed benefit information, claims tracking, and a new claim coding disclosure tool, which offers an immediate response to inquiries.
-For customers, myCIGNA.com offers online eligibility tools, claims support, and other tools that allow people to select or change their PCP and get personalized medical information and quality data about health care professionals.
+Cigna: Cigna has enhanced our website for health care professionals, offering easy access to online eligibility, detailed benefit information, claims tracking, and a new claim coding disclosure tool, which offers an immediate response to inquiries.
+For customers, myCigna.com offers online eligibility tools, claims support, and other tools that allow people to select or change their PCP, get a copy of their ID card, and get personalized medical information and quality data about health care professionals.
 In addition, CignaAccess.com provides a single point of access to online tools and services to help make benefits administration easier.
 CignaAccess.com is a resource for employers in employee support, benefits administration, and security administration.

 Kaiser Permanente: Eligibility files are processed by our extensive online system maintained by our California Service Center in San Diego.
 Account representatives update membership online via electronic media files from purchasers.
 Nightly bulk transmissions from all claims and membership systems supply membership eligibility information to other clinical systems as needed.

 United Healthcare: PacifiCare providers can check eligibility and claim status; print common forms; and view the specialty referral list at www.pacificare.com.
 We offer a paper and electronic referral process.
 In California, providers can access iExchange via the Web for electronic preauthorization requests and hospital admission notifications.
 The process varies for networks that are delegated and managed by contracted providers.
 Some providers have electronic referral systems in their own specialist network and others use paper submission.
 We do not track electronic referrals for these providers since they track these statistics internally.

 44. How has your plan changed from last year?